camertron/tmp-repo/README.md

 ### Basics

-Creating a new `TmpRepo` will automatically choose a folder in your system's temp directory and initialize a git repository in it:
+Creating a new `TmpRepo` will automatically create a randomly named folder in your system's temp directory and initialize a git repository in it:

 ```ruby
 repo = TmpRepo.new
 repo.working_dir # => #<Pathname:/var/folders/3x/n10r69b16bq_rlcqr3fy0rwc0000gn/T/b068487773901ffe23e66a8259711fa1>
 ```

-Once created, you can ask your `TmpRepo` questions and perform operations.
+Once created, you can ask your `TmpRepo` questions and perform operations on it.
 Don't forget to clean up after yourself when you're finished:

 ```ruby
 repo.unlink